pieChartsAreLies/WhisperNotes/README.md

 ### 2. Voice Journaling System

 Transform your spoken thoughts into organized, searchable journal entries with AI assistance.
-Voice Typer:
+WhisperNotes:

 - Creates markdown-formatted journal entries from your voice recordings
 - Automatically generates concise summaries of your entries